-Hazards in CDS are unique in the UK education sector.
+The nature of the hazards in CDS is unique in the UK education sector.

 It is relatively straightforward to identify hazards within the CDS sites as they tend to be fixed.
 It is harder to identify hazards on a remote assignment and accordingly it is important to get as much information in advance of any off-site activity and to allow sufficient and realistic risk assessments to be undertaken.